Did You Know? The Untold Power of Speaking Less and How It Shapes Your Character

 Silence has more value when speaking will add no benefit.

-By speaking less, you strengthen three key aspects of your character:
+By speaking less, you strengthen 3 key aspects of your character:

 1. Self-control – You decide when and how to speak.